Can I take alcohol to the United States / Can I send alcohol to the United States for private use?

 Can I take food to the United States?

-Visitors are prohibited from bringing or mailing fresh, dried, and canned meats and meat products.
-Fresh produce is also prohibited.
+Visitors are prohibited from bringing or mailing fresh meats or produce.
 As a general rule, you may bring or mail commercially packaged candies, condiments, spices, coffee, teas, bakery goods, hard cheese and homemade goods such as cookies.
 Kinder eggs are prohibited.
 For more details on this topic, refer to the Customs and Border Protection website at www.cbp.gov/.
 From the home page click on “Contact Us”.

 Information on household goods